Izo-source/Spacebucket_Arduino_Nano_ESP32/README.md

 display for convinience and maybe an automation water irigation system and fan controll.
 Since I'm a noob in coding, this is a learning project, help is welcome.

-Components:
+Components:;
-// Board: Arduino Nano ESP32
+Board: Arduino Nano ESP32;
-// Display: Waveshare 2.23 Inch OLED HAT (SSD1305)
+Display: Waveshare 2.23 Inch OLED HAT (SSD1305);
-// Soil sensor: BerryBase Capacitive Soil Moisture Sensor V2.0.0
+Soil sensor: BerryBase Capacitive Soil Moisture Sensor V2.0.0;